-"Support for fair working conditions" for Diab includes Non-discrimination, Freedom of association and Collective bargaining, Forced or compulsory labor, Human rights assessments and Supplier social assessment.
+"Support for fair working conditions" for Diab includes Non-discrimination, Freedom of association and Collective bargaining, No forced or compulsory labour, Human rights assessments and Supplier social assessments.
 No incidents, either internally or externally, are acceptable.

-1 incident of discrimination.
+O incident of discrimination.